Point Cook - South

 Point Cook - South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Point Cook - South's dwelling structure, as per the latest Census, had 90.1% houses and 9.9% other dwellings.
+Point Cook - South's dwelling structure, as per the latest Census, consists of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Point Cook - South was at 10.5%, with mortgaged dwellings at 57.0% and rented ones at 32.6%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $1,924.
-Median weekly rent in Point Cook - South was $410, compared to Melbourne metro's $370.
-Nationally, Point Cook - South's mortgage repayments exceed the Australian average of $1,863, while rents are higher than the national figure of $375.
+Home ownership in Point Cook - South stands at 10.5%, with mortgaged dwellings at 57.0% and rented ones at 32.6%.
+The median monthly mortgage repayment is $2,167, higher than Melbourne metro's average of $1,924.
+Median weekly rent in the area is $410, compared to Melbourne metro's $370.
+Nationally, Point Cook - South's mortgage repayments are significantly higher at $2,167 versus Australia's average of $1,863, while rents are also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing